MIR: The Land & Peace

 (and Political CARING verses old, Ideological ideas)

-With thanks to my friends, Wooster, Ohio, the many people who work hard on Linux OS’s (Microsoft, too), my old liberal friends, my friends in Google Plus, especially in Anonymous, in the CIA, and everyone whomever has helped me out over the years.
+With thanks to my friends, Wooster, Ohio, to the many people who work hard on Linux OS’s (Microsoft, too), to my old liberal friends, my friends in Google Plus (which I greatly miss), especially in Anonymous, in the CIA, and everyone whomever has helped me out over the years.

 [(So,I am Paul, 62 and “single & looking” in Wooster, Ohio, and I get all these girls from Ghana, writing to me under false profiles.
 “Ghana” is thus a CODE that means “they” are just torturing me… I guess because they don’t “get it.”
 It doesn’t mean that if a person disrepects me, it doesn’t hurt, it does.
+I’ve finally made up my mind: if I get any more chats from “Ghana,” I will block you right away.
 For over nine years now, I have consistently supported the common man and a more caring, sharing society.
 The earth cannot sustain our relentless economies based solely on growth: we need to make a more sustainable economy.
 It’s not rocket science, too many people, static or diminishing resources, therefore share the resources we have intelligently.
 It could start with something as simple as carpooling Please, if YOU “get it,” if you value a guy who tries hard to be kind and caring, and would strongly try to show you how much he would appreciate you in his life, and are single, write to me at sailingtokansas@gmail. com.
 Thanks, ladies!)]

 Both on the basis of pure materialistic (philosophical) arguments and from philosophical idealism and the world of faith, it is strongly apparent to me that we need a more caring, sharing society.
 It’s not rocket science: too many people, too few resources, therefore share the resources we DO have, and share them caringly and intelligently.
 Here we will explore arguments from the Christian faith supporting a much more caring and more sharing (socialistic) society.